 Some states offer a TOD designation on a deed which essentially names a beneficiary for that property.
 With a TOD designation, assets pass outside probate, so it's quick and private, and the heirs still get a step-up in basis for tax purposes, which means the value of the house is adjusted to current market value.
 It may also be less expensive than setting up a trust.

 There are some drawbacks to a TOD designation.
-It only allows individuals or charities as beneficiaries, not a trustee under a trust.
+It allows only individuals or charities as beneficiaries, not a trustee under a trust.
 That means that if a child is still young at the time of the transfer, they would directly own the home, which may not be practical.
 There is also no contingency, so if the child named as beneficiary dies before the original owner, there is no provision to skip a generation and pass the asset to their children—the TOD deed would have to be updated by the owner.
 Additionally, if the home is passed to an adult receiving government benefits, it could affect their eligibility.

 Tip: TOD deed options are limited by state law, and many states do not offer this option at all.
 Check with your attorney or tax advisor to determine whether this option is available and would be appropriate for your circumstances.